 The unknown is full of infinite possibilities - something always comes from nothing.

-Good Mourning Cafe began within the emptiness of personal grief - a rupture in the middle of a chasm forever altering the life I thought I knew.
+Good Mourning Cafe began within the emptiness of personal grief.
 As I spoke with others about the pain and beauty of my experiences, they began to share their own.
 Suddenly, our conversations about death and grief became less taboo in polite company.
 Grief was a common ground and a bridge for deep healing connections with other grievers.
-This project is ongoing and in the process of reinvention following the Covid pandemic.
+This project is ongoing.

 Inagural Good Mourning Café dinnerware by Susan Messer McBride